Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: Abstract

 \section{Abstract}

-{ Strong gravitational lensing by massive galaxy clusters offers particularly rare opportunities to observe multiple images of distant ($z\gtrsim2$) Type Ia supernovae (SNe) and resolve the properties of their host galaxies.
-A recent outstanding example is the Type Ia SN ``H0pe'' ($z=1.78$), discovered in James Webb Space Telescope (JWST) NIRCam images when it was still triply imaged by the galaxy cluster PLCK\,G165.7+67.0 (\p, $z=0.35$).
-In this work we build a new strong lensing model of \p, first by using only the position of multiple images of background galaxies.
-We then increase significantly the number of constraints around the position of SN H0pe by modeling the extended surface brightness of the SN host galaxy.
-The average uncertainty on mass model parameters is reduced by more than an order of magnitude.
+{ Strong gravitational lensing by massive galaxy clusters offers rare opportunities to observe multiple images of distant ($z\gtrsim2$) Type Ia supernovae (SNe) and to resolve the properties of their host galaxies.
+A recent outstanding example is the Type Ia SN H0pe ($z=1.78$), which the James Webb Space Telescope (JWST) discovered in NIRCam images, when the galaxy cluster PLCK\,G165.7+67.0 (\p, $z=0.35$) still produced three images of it.
+In this work, we build a new strong lensing model of \p, first using only the positions of multiple images of background galaxies.
+We then significantly increase the number of constraints around the position of SN H0pe by modeling the extended surface brightness of the SN host galaxy.
+Including extended image information reduces the average uncertainty on mass model parameters by more than an order of magnitude.
 We also study the spatial distribution of dust in the arc to estimate the dust extinction at the position of SN H0pe.
-We find good statistical agreement of the extinction estimate at $\lesssim1\sigma$ with three fully independent methods based on spectral energy distribution fitting.
+We find good statistical agreement of the extinction estimate, at $\lesssim1\sigma$, with three fully independent methods based on spectral energy distribution fitting.
 Moreover, our extended-image lens model of \p allows us to map the dust distribution of the host galaxy from the image plane to the source plane.
-Supernova H0pe exploded in a region with a relatively high extinction of $A_V \approx 0.9\ {\rm mag}$ at around $\sim 1\ {\rm kpc}$ from its host center.
-This work shows that extended image modeling in lensing clusters simultaneously reduces the uncertainty on lens model parameters and enables spatially resolved analyses of lensed transients host galaxies.
-Such modeling advances are expected to play an important role in future cosmological analyses using strongly lensed SNe.}
+Supernova H0pe exploded in a region with a relatively high extinction ($A_V \approx 0.9\ {\rm mag}$) at around $\sim 1\ {\rm kpc}$ from its host center.
+This work shows that extended image modeling in lensing clusters simultaneously reduces the uncertainty on lens model parameters and enables spatially resolved analyses of lensed transients' host galaxies.
+Such modeling advances are expected to play an important role in future cosmological analyses using strongly lensed SNe. }

 \keywords{gravitational lensing: strong $-$ methods: data analysis $-$ galaxies: clusters: general $-$ galaxies: clusters: individual: PLCK G165.7$+$67.0}